Shoklan/q-pride/posts/Mds/2021-05-18-Game-Review-The-Forest.md

 ---

 ![Game Header Image](https://cdn.cloudflare.steamstatic.com/steam/apps/242760/header.jpg?t=1666811027)

+> As the lone survivor of a passenger jet crash, you find yourself in a mysterious forest battling to stay alive against a society of cannibalistic mutants.
+Build, explore, survive in this terrifying first person survival horror simulator.

 The Forest is another game in the Survival Genre which tries to use Environmental Storytelling to push a plot.
 You can play with your friends or you can play alone - which definitely gives you a different experience.
 Alone - so I'm told - feels a lot lot a horror game where you'll fear leaving the walls of whatever you've built.
 With friends, it was good fun but definitely doesn't feel like a horror game: FREE BONES!